Actively Recruiting

 - Unable to participate in study procedures

-- Pregnant or pregnant within the last 6 weeks (for control participants)
+- Pregnant or pregnant within last 6 weeks (for controls)

-- Unwilling to provide urine sample for pregnancy testing (female controls)
+- Unwilling to provide urine pregnancy test (for female controls)

 AI-Screening